tedneward/Azgaarnoth/Classes/Fighter/Maneuvers.md

 ```
 def rally(npc):
-    npc.bonusactions.append("***Maneuver: Rally.*** On your turn, you can expend one superiority die to bolster the resolve of one of your companions.
+    npc.defer(lambda npc: npc.bonusactions.append(f"***Maneuver: Rally.*** On your turn, you can expend one superiority die to bolster the resolve of one of your companions.
 When you do so, choose a friendly creature who can see or hear you.
-That creature gains temporary hit points equal to the superiority die roll + your Charisma modifier.")
+That creature gains temporary hit points equal to the superiority die roll + {npc.CHAbonus()}.") )
 ```

 ### Restraining Strike